BrandsPickled/esx_planting/README.md

                 correct = 1
             }
 ```
-Credit to Maciej Wojtasik
+Credit to Maciej Wojtasik - @MacieGx for developing esx_planting
-@MacieGx